michalroots/michalroots.github.io/_posts/2022-02-05-moonly-reviews.md

 At the moment I publish my Moonly Reviews via Substack.
 If you'd enjoy reading a letter from me every 🌑 and 🌕, I'd like to encourage you to subscribe [here](https://michalkorzonek.substack.com){:target="_blank"}.

-Here's the full list:
+Here's the full list in chronological order.

-*(Scroll to the end for the most recent review)*
+Scroll to the end for the most recent review.

 ### 2020
 - 🌑  [December 2020](https://michalkorzonek.substack.com/p/moonly-review-december-2020){:target="_blank"}